zukunft/zukunft.com/docs/llm/json_structure.md

 - `{"words": ["Switzerland", "population", "2023"], "number": "..."}` — a plain
   fact tagged by entity, measure and period.

+### Naming a formula operand: triple vs flat atoms

+The order test above decides triple-vs-flat for a value that is only ever **read back as data**.
+A value a **formula** consumes adds a second consideration: an `expression` (and `assigned`) references each input by a *single phrase name* that the one calc-validation `context` must resolve to exactly one value.
+Two shapes satisfy that, and the order is irrelevant to both:

+- **Triple operand** (`city population`): self-documenting — `"city population" / "canton population"` plainly divides two populations — and it resolves unambiguously whatever other values exist.
+Cost: a named triple and a row, with the single-word atoms locked inside it.
+- **Flat atoms + context**: tag the value with single words (`["city", "population", "2025", …]`) and let the expression name a distinguishing atom — the entity (`"city" / "canton"`) or the genus (`"population" * "foreign share"`) — with the per-entity context picking the right value.
+Keeps the atoms reusable (the project's default leaning — see *Word vs triple in a value*), at the cost of an expression that only reads correctly with its context in hand and stays correct only while the context excludes every other `city` / … value.

+It is a genuine trade-off, not a rule: weigh **self-documentation** against **atomic reuse** per case. `zurich.json` (a base-data file, where reusable atoms matter most) takes the flat route — `share of canton` is `"city" / "canton"`, and one general `foreign count = "population" * "foreign share" / 100` serves both entities because the shared atom `population` and the `foreign share` triple resolve per entity by context.
+A file that prizes legible formulas over atom reuse would instead keep `city population` / `canton population` triples and divide those.
+Either way the single calc-validation `context` must uniquely resolve every operand (see *Calc-validation*), and two same-measure operands that share *one* context can only be told apart by distinct names (entity atoms or triples), never by a bare genus word alone.

 ### `"share": "public"` is the default and must be omitted

 Only add `share` when it differs from `public`.